The Props Master 1: Ritual Reality

 Some ritual words are used in this that may be unfamiliar.

-Pentacles: May be a star, star-shaped stone, medicine bag with symbols on it, or a disk, usually also engraved with a five-pointed star.
+Pentacles: May be a star, star-shaped stone, medicine bag with symbols on it, or a disk, usually also engraved with a magic symbol or star.
 Sacred to the workings of magic and representative of the North and Earth.
+The ritual pentacles of Coven Carles is named Enceladus and was in the keeping of the high priestess, “Magda” Harmon.

-Witches often name each of their tools, but I am only listing below the names of the Four Faces of Carles, the sacred tools of the grand coven.
+Witches often name each of their tools, but I am only listing above the names of the Four Faces of Carles, the sacred tools of the grand coven.

 Names of places and things: